AkyshBaymuhammedov/Task_Scanner_ABAP_Eclipse/README.md

 ## Notice

 This is just the initial version of the plugin, new features and updates will be provided in the near future.
-If you find a bug or have a feature request then please create an issue with the description of the bug or feature.
+If you find a bug or have a feature request then please create issues for them.